 Not recommended for students on a gluten-free diet.

-This course in an introduction to the basic features of contemporary Italian culture.
+This course is an introduction to the basic features of contemporary Italian culture, particularly within the region of Emilia Romagna.
 Students are encouraged to take full advantage of their time in Italy as active, curious, non-judgmental observers and researchers.
 Through class discussions, lectures, and assignments, students will develop an understanding of Italian geography, demographics, commonly practiced norms and values, and important issues facing modern-day Italy.
-Students are asked to reflect on their own cultural knowledge and beliefs, and to share their Italian cultural experiences in each class meeting.
+Students are asked to reflect on their own cultural knowledge and beliefs and to share their Italian cultural experiences in each class meeting.

 Italian/International Educational Approaches: Reggio and Montessori